 The Australian Shadows is an annual literary award presented by the Australian Horror Writers Association (AHWA) and judged on the overall effect – the skill, delivery, and lasting resonance – of horror fiction written or edited by an Australian, New Zealander, or Oceania citizen or resident.

-The Text Prize for Young Adult and Children’s Writing is an annual prize awarded to an outstanding unpublished manuscript.
-It aims to discover more wonderful new books for young readers, by Australian and New Zealand writers.
+The $10,000 Text Prize aims to discover incredible new books for young adults and children by Australian and New Zealand writers.

 Details: Entries open yearly from May-June, utilizing the entry form on the Text Publishing website.